Using the System Plan

 - Not deletable

-- Allows developer-level access to system components like VMware Tanzu Application Service for VMs and its APIs
+- Allows developer-level access to system components like Pivotal Application Service and its APIs

 Restricting the visibility of this system plan to a single, developer-apps only org secures system components, following the principle of least privilege.

 Examples of developer apps include scripts or pipelines that push other apps and services.
 Any app that uses the Cloud Foundry API is a developer app.

 Pivotal recommends configuring your orgs and Single Sign‑On plans as follows to prevent anyone from applying the system plan to end-user apps: